UAE: Up to 90% discount, free vouchers, gifts and giveaways on 11.11 sale

 Promising “unbeatable prices and exclusive deals on high-demand products”, Noon will run the Yellow Friday sale from November 23 to 30, offering discounts, flash deals, bundles, and special promotions across all categories, from fashion to electronics.

-Noon One customers with ADCB credit cards can have a 30 per cent discount, while Emirates NBD noon One Visa cardholders can receive up to 20 per cent off across noon platforms.
+Noon One customers with ADCB credit cards can avail a 30 per cent discount, while Emirates NBD noon One Visa cardholders can receive up to 20 per cent off across noon platforms.

 “With Noon Minutes and Supermall, we’re giving both customers and selling partners a highly efficient, hyperlocal service that adapts to today’s fast-paced lifestyles.
 November’s mega sales show how Noon continues to lead in delivering exceptional value and convenience across the region,” said Neha Choudhary, head of growth and onsite at Noon.